ylab-hi/pxblat/docs/tutorial.md

 - **Memory efficiency**: Process chunks at a time instead of loading everything
 - **Progress monitoring**: Clear visibility into processing status
 - **Flexibility**: Adjust batch size based on your system resources
+- **Proper initialization order**: Client created after server is ready, same as the basic version

 ### Usage Example